johnrudolph/beast-master/rules.md

 # Introduction

 You are one of the Colossi who rules over this dangerous island.
 The money grubbing gods have decided to let one of you leave this island to join their ranks — but only if you have the Gold to prove yourself.
 As a Colossus, you will create new Acolytes to do your bidding, control territory around the island, and collect Gold and Cards.
 But beware: Colossi also control Beasts, and will kill your Acolytes in a heartbeat.
-Prove yourself to the gods by outwitting the other Colossi, controlling Environments, and collecting the most Gold.
+Prove yourself to the gods by outwitting the other Colossi, controlling Environments, and achieving one of the 4 victory conditions.

 # Components